 The LISTO ensures that low-income earners don’t pay more tax on their super contributions than they do on their take-home pay, by offsetting the tax paid on contributions.

 The LISTO is 15% of the before-tax (concessional) contributions paid into your super during a financial year.
 These include:

 The maximum amount you can receive in a financial year is $500 and the minimum is $10.

 To be eligible for a LISTO payment:

-you or your employer must be making before-tax (concessional) contributions, which include super guarantee payments to a complying super fund
+you or your employer must pay before-tax (concessional) contributions to a complying super fund life Tasplan

-your actual or estimated adjusted taxable income, including reportable fringe benefits, must be $37,000 or less
+your actual or estimated adjusted taxable income must be $37,000 or less

-you haven’t held a temporary resident visa at any time during the applicable financial year, unless you’re a New Zealand resident
+you haven’t held a temporary resident visa at any time during the relevant financial year

 10% or more of your total income comes from business and/or employment if you lodge a tax return or 10% of your income from eligible employment only, if you don't lodge a tax return.

 You don’t need to do anything to receive the LISTO payment.